riodelphino/zk-snacks-explorer.nvim/README.md

 - Shows Git and Diagnostics sign icons
 - Search by the title
 - Watch for files and directories (add/modify/rename/delete)
-- Queries (...Need displaying current query)
+- Queries (Works fine, but need displaying current query)

 ## Screen shots